woo2071/tabpfn-extensions/README.md

 pip install -e .
 ```

+Depending on if you have a GPU available and would like to run locally or via web client use
+pip install tabpfn
+or pip install tabpfn-client

 ## 🤔 What is TabPFN Extensions?

 **TabPFN Extensions** is a collection of community-driven extensions and tools built around TabPFN, the state-of-the-art